microsoft/AirSim/docs/linux_build.md

 ## Install and Build
 It's super simple 1-2-3!

+**Note:** You can either use Unreal 4.16 or 4.17, but not the older versions.
+Both versions have some known issues.
+Please see FAQ later in this doc.

 1. Make sure you are [registered with Epic Games](https://docs.unrealengine.com/latest/INT/Platforms/Linux/BeginnerLinuxDeveloper/SettingUpAnUnrealWorkflow/1/index.html).
 This is required so you can get Unreal engine's source code.
 2. Clone Unreal in your favorite folder and run setup.sh (this may take a while!).
 Note: We only support Unreal 4.16 and newer.
 ```